Survey and Perspective on Social Emotions in Robotics

 \section{Conclusion}

 This survey paper examined research on social emotions in the area of robotics.
-We discussed the definitions of social emotions, psychological--neurological findings, how social emotions are treated in robotics, the gap between robotics and knowledge in other research fields, and challenges for implementing social emotions in robots.
+We discussed the definitions of social emotions, psychological-neurological findings, how social emotions are treated in robotics, the gap between robotics and knowledge in other research fields, and challenges for implementing social emotions in robots.
 This research field is still developing.
 A major issue is how to implement social emotions in robots while considering their relationship with basic emotions.
-We believe this will help elucidate the emotional development mechanism.
-Furthermore, we hope to better understand the morals of humans and robots through social emotions and explore ways to lead to a better future in which humans and robots coexist harmoniously.
+We believe this will help elucidate the mechanisms underlying emotional development.
+Furthermore, we hope to better understand the morals of humans and robots through social emotions, and to explore ways which lead to a better future in which humans and robots can coexist harmoniously.